makersacademy/money_tracker_tech_test/user_stories.md

 As bank's client
 So that I can safely store my money
-I would like to be able to to deposit a given amount in my account
+I would like to deposit a given amount at a certain time in my account

 As a client
 So that I can later use money I have deposited
-I would like to be able to withdraw a given amount from my account
+I would like to withdraw a given amount at a certain time in my account

 As a client
 So that I can make sense of historic deposits